SiGiL-Cpp/CppCraft/pages/06-expressions.md

 about it: we say we want to perform an operation on the values, and the type system will do the leg work to figure out which operation is appropriate.

-This is often simple.
-For instance:
+As a simplified model, we could think about it this way:
-- If we multiply two unsigned integral types, it will use the unsigned integral multiplication (e.g. x86 `MUL`).
+- If we multiply two unsigned integral types, the compiler will use the unsigned integral multiplication (e.g. x86 `MUL`).
 - If we multiply two signed integral types, it will use the signed integral multiplication (e.g. x86 `IMUL`).
 - If we multiply two single-precision floating points (`float`), it will use the